 African Journal of Pharmaceutical Research & Development (AJOPRED) is a peer-reviewed, open access journal and is supported by Faculty of Pharmaceutical Sciences, University of Nigeria Nsukka, as well as article processing charges paid by authors and contributors to the journal.
 There are no printing, subscription or membership charges for any author.
 For every accepted manuscript, the corresponding author will have to pay a nominal cost of 120 USD (United States Dollars) irrespective of the number of pages.
 Authors within Nigeria will have to pay a nominal cost N20,000.00 for an accepted manuscript irrespective of the number of pages.
 This nominal cost represents sustainability cost of manuscript processing, maintenance of published works in secured databases, website maintenance and upgrading, and to meet various overhead expenses.

 Proofs will be sent to the corresponding author.
-The corrected proof should be returned within three days of receipt by email as attachment to email@example.com
+The corrected proof should be returned within two days of receipt by email as attachment to firstname.lastname@example.org

 Abstracting and Indexing